subha-sahukar/py_student_lms/README.md

 # py_student_lms
-Student learning management system using Phython
+New project to develop and manage Student learning management system using Phython